 - Applying prescribed lotions can relieve pain.

 - Avoid exposing the area to extreme cold as burned skin is more prone to getting frostbite.

 - Do not rub the area with ice.

 Burned skin is at risk of infection, so if you notice an increase in pain and delayed healing, have a medical professional evaluate the burn.
 AM/PM Walk-in Urgent Care is available to evaluate and treat your minor to moderate burns today.
-We have offices in Bergenfield, Cliffside Park, North Bergen, Norwoord, Englewood, and Allendale.
-No appointment necessary.
+Come see us at the Englewood office.
+No appointment necessary, just walk right in.